trolleway/google_streetview_uploader.sh/README.md

 2. Create a project in the Google Developers Console and obtain authorization credentials so you can submit API requests.
 Download client secret JSON file, and copy it to script folder as **client_secret.json** .
 For details see https://developers.google.com/streetview/publish/first-app

+Navigate to https://console.developers.google.com/apis/credentials, download client_secret.json, and put this file into script folder
 3.

 ```